-Finally, for reasons associated with German history, Germany’s relationship with the approximately six million Jewish Americans, many of whom have German roots, is of special significance.
-The Federal Government and the German Bundestag maintain intensive contacts and attach great importance to dialogue with American Jewish organisations in order to actively address the crimes committed by the Nazi regime, atone and provide compensation for these wherever possible and foster mutual understanding.
+Of special significance for reasons associated with its history is Germany’s relationship with the approximately six million Jewish Americans, many of whom have German roots.
+The Federal Government and the German Bundestag maintain intensive contacts and attach great importance to dialogue with American Jewish organisations in order to actively address the crimes committed by the Nazi regime, atone and provide compensation for these as far as possible and foster mutual understanding.

-Economic relations between Germany and the United States are largely untroubled.
-The Transatlantic Economic Partnership between the U.S. and the EU, which was launched in 2007 on Germany’s initiative, and the subsequently created Transatlantic Economic Council open up additional opportunities.
-The U.S. is Germany’s principal trading partner outside the EU and Germany is the U.S.’s most important trading partner in Europe.
+Economic relations between Germany and the United States are another essential pillar of bilateral relations.
+They cover practically all sectors and are largely untroubled.
+The Transatlantic Trade and Investment Partnership, which has been under negotiation between the EU and the U.S. since 2013, could open up additional opportunities here.
+The United States is the biggest buyer of German exports and Germany is the United States’ most important trading partner in Europe.
 In terms of the total volume of U.S. bilateral trade (imports and exports), Germany remains in fifth place, behind Canada, China, Mexico and Japan.
-The U.S. ranks fourth among Germany’s trading partners, after the Netherlands, China and France.
-At the end of 2013, bilateral trade was worth USD 162 billion.
+The U.S. ranks first among Germany’s trading partners.
+At the end of 2015, bilateral trade was worth approximately USD 174 billion.

 |(Figures from the US Department of Commerce, Bureau of Economic Analysis)|

-At the end of 2012, U.S. direct investment in Germany stood at approximately USD 121 billion, an increase of nearly 14 per cent compared with the previous year (approximately USD 106 billion).
-During the same period, German direct investment in the U.S. amounted to some USD 199 billion, below the previous year’s level (approximately USD 215 billion).
-Germany is the eighth largest foreign investor in the U.S., after the United Kingdom, Japan, the Netherlands, Canada, France, Switzerland and Luxembourg, and ranks eleventh as a destination for U.S. foreign direct investment.
+At the end of 2015, US direct investment in Germany, at approximately USD 108 billion, declined against the previous year (approximately USD 115 billion).
+German direct investment in the US amounted to some USD 255 billion, above the previous year’s level (approximately USD 224 billion).
+Germany is the seventh largest foreign investor in the US, after the United Kingdom, Japan, the Netherlands, Canada, Luxembourg and Switzerland, and ranks eleventh as a destination for US foreign direct investment.